Welcome to Penn State Hershey Cancer Institute

 Free Wig Program

 Penn State Hershey Cancer Institute is a proud supporter of the American Cancer Society's Free Wig Salon program located in Infusion Therapy - first floor to help patients undergoing cancer treatments and experiencing hair loss.
-Those who may be looking for a wig can visit the private Wig Room where a licensed cosmetologist provides personal assistance in wig selection, fitting, styling, and wearing at no charge.
-All fittings in the Cancer Institute Wig Room are by appointment only.
-Click here for more information about the Wig Room, including how to schedule an appointment.
+Those who may be looking for a wig can visit the private Wig Room where a trained volunteer provides personal assistance in wig selection, fitting, styling, and wearing at no charge.
+Call 1-800-227-2345 for more information.

 Penn State Hershey Cancer Institute delivers cancer services throughout central and eastern Pennsylvania.
 The Institute's mission includes clinical care, research, education and community outreach.
 Penn State Hershey Cancer Institute brings the benefits of cancer-related research and education at Penn State's College of Medicine to the care of patients at Penn State Milton S. Hershey Medical Center.